 - Pre-Licensee work experience is assessed in the same manner as pre-grad / technologist work experience for members-in-training (i.e., maximum of 12 months that had to be supervised by a professional member).
-See Experience Guideline 1 on the APEGS web site under Apply, Work Experience Reporting for full detail.
+See Experience Guideline 1 above on this web page for full detail.

 Licensees who passed the Professional Practice Exam anywhere in Canada in the past do not have to write the exam again should they apply for P.Eng. or P.Geo.